Anomalies, Renormalization Group Flows, and the a-Theorem in Six-Dimensional (1,0) Theories: Tensor Branches with Vector Multiplets

 \subsection{Example: The Theory of M5-Branes Probing an Orbifold}

-An example of a theory with vector multiplets on the tensor branch are the $\CT _{N,\Gamma}$ SCFTs, obtained via $N$ M5-branes on the orbifold singularity $\mathbb{C}^{2}/\Gamma,$ where $\Gamma$ is a discrete subgroup of $SU(2)$.
+An SCFT~$\CT _{N,\Gamma}$ with vector multiplets on the tensor branch can be constructed by placing~$N$ M5-branes on the orbifold singularity $\mathbb{C}^{2}/\Gamma$, where~$\Gamma$ is a discrete subgroup of $SU(2)$.
 We define these theories with their free center of mass mode, which is a $(1,0)$ tensor multiplet, included.
-Various aspects of these systems have been described in \cite{Blum:1997mm,Hanany:1997gh,Heckman:2013pva,DelZotto:2014hpa}.
+Various aspects of these systems have been described in \cite{Blum:1997mm,Brunner:1997gk,Brunner:1997gf,Hanany:1997gh,Heckman:2013pva,DelZotto:2014hpa}.

 The 't Hooft anomalies for these theories were computed in \cite{Ohmori:2014kda}